 An Escape Room

 See how well matched you are in a high-pressure situation by taking your date to an escape room.
 Los Angeles has several escape room companies with all sorts of fantastical themes, from outer space to a 1920s detective’s office.
 You’ll have an hour to solve a series of puzzles to either “escape” a sticky situation, solve a mystery, or achieve a world-saving task.
 You’ll typically be in groups of six to 10, so it won’t be quite as intimate as other dates.
 It’s great, however, for a double date or for couples that enjoy gaming.
-Some good companies include 60 Out, Maze Room, Stash House, Escape Room L.A., or Evil Genius Escape.
+Some good companies include 60 Out, Maze Room and Escape Room LA.

 Jumbo’s Clown Room